D50000/Python-Data-analysis/01 - Environment and CLI setup/readme.md

 ## Python Source Code

  1. Download Python at https://www.python.org/downloads/mac-osx/

- 2. type `python --version` on cmd to check the python version.
+ 2. Type `python --version` on cmd to check the python version.

+ 3. Type `python3 hello.py` to run the file.

 ## Python IDE

-Download Anaconda and setup.
+1. Download Anaconda and setup.
 It bundle the `Python language`, `R language`, `Spyder IDE`.

+2. Use the IDE to run it.(Ｈot Ｋey: shift + enter)